 My research interests lie in the relationship between news and emotion and how theories of affect can be applied to the field of modern journalism.

-An Nguyen is Senior Lecturer in Journalism in the Media School, Bournemouth University.
+An Nguyen is Associate Professor in Journalism.
 A former Vietnamese journalist and an Australian-educated scholar, Dr Nguyen is internationally recognised for his research in the areas of online journalism (including citizen journalism), news audiences, the globalisation of news and journalism, and science journalism.

 He is the author of The Penetration of Online News: Past, Present and Future and over 20 papers in prestigious journals and books around the world.
 He is in the final stage of his second book, Numbers for the News: Statistics for Journalists (with Jairo Lugo, for Palgrave Mcmillan) and the initial stage of a third one, Science News and the Public (with Steve McIlwaine, for Bloomsbury Academic).

 An serves on the Editorial Board of Journalism Education, the journal of the UK Association for Journalism Education.
 He is the External Examiner of the MSc in Science Communication at the University of Sheffield.
 He has been an examiner of journalism output, draft policy, journal articles, book proposals, research dissertations and grant applications for academic, industrial and governmental organisations around the world.